Eva Omondi, an RCN NHS nurse based in Luton, is facing the £624 immigration surcharge fee six times, for her and her family members.

 "I don't think it's fair," Ms Omondi told ITV News.

-Speaking amid the coronavirus pandemic which has seen more than 18,000 people die in UK hospitals, she added: "They really need to look at this as an emergency and just take it off because it's even embarrassing for our government to sit down and make decisions on members of staff who are key to the nation."
+Speaking amid the which has seen more than 18,000 people die in UK hospitals, she added: "They really need to look at this as an emergency and just take it off because it's even embarrassing for our government to sit down and make decisions on members of staff who are key to the nation."

 The Royal College of Nursing has been calling for the surcharge to be scrapped.